RadiusNetworks/proximity-reference-android/README.md

 The app is as small and simple as possible to demonstrate basic functionality of the library in an understandable way.
 You may use it as the starting point of a more sophisticated app of your own.

+##Building the App

+The app may be built using Android Studio 0.4.6 and Gradle 1.9.
+Other versions of this software may not compile.
+Make sure to have Android build tools version 18.1.1 downloaded into your Android SDK Manager as well.

+To build the app, unzip the project file, open Android Studio and select Import Project.
+Select the build.gradle file within the top level of the project folder and hit OK.
+Click the Run button or select Run 'AndroidProximityReference' from the Run dropdown menu on the top bar.

 ##Running the App

 The app may be launched manually, and after the first reboot, it will launch itself automatically the first time an iBeacon is detected.
 After launch, subsequent iBeacon detections cause notifications to be sent to the user, and tapping on the notification brings up the app.